Rust-Toulouse/CFP/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Custom issue template
+name: Bug report
-about: Describe this issue template's purpose here.
+about: Create a report to help us improve

 ---